Merck Manual

 Unbalanced AV septal defect

 In a subset of patients, the common AV valve is positioned more over one ventricle than the other.
-This condition, referred to as unbalanced AV septal defect, results in one ventricle receiving more blood flow and the other ventricle being underdeveloped.
+This condition, referred to as unbalanced AV septal defect, results in one ventricle receiving more blood flow and becoming dominant (larger) and the other ventricle being underdeveloped.

 Symptoms and Signs of Atrioventricular Septal Defect

-Physical examination in children with complete AV septal defects shows an active precordium due to volume and pressure overload of the right ventricle; a single, loud 2nd heart sound (S2) due to pulmonary hypertension; a grade 2 to 3/6 systolic murmur; and sometimes a diastolic murmur at the apex and low left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity Heart Murmur Intensity ).
+Physical examination in children with complete AV septal defects shows an active precordium due to volume and pressure overload of the right ventricle; a single, loud second heart sound (S2) due to pulmonary hypertension; a grade 2 to 3/6 systolic murmur due to increased flow across the pulmonary outflow tract; and sometimes a diastolic murmur at the apex and low left sternal border related to increased flow across the AV valves (see table Heart Murmur Intensity).
 In patients with persistent elevation of pulmonary vascular resistance, especially those with Down syndrome, there may be no murmur, but a loud single S2 will be present.

-Most children with a partial defect have examination findings similar to patients with a secundum ASD Atrial Septal Defect (ASD) An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
-Children are rarely symptomatic... read more , wide splitting of the S2 and a midsystolic (eg, ejection systolic) murmur audible at the upper left sternal border.
+Most children with a partial defect have examination findings similar to patients with a secundum ASD, wide splitting of the S2 and a midsystolic (eg, ejection systolic) murmur audible at the upper left sternal border.
 A mid-diastolic murmur may be present at the lower left sternal border when the atrial shunt is large.
 A cleft in the left AV valve results in a blowing apical systolic murmur of mitral regurgitation.

 Diagnosis of Atrioventricular Septal Defect